-Coronavirus: India surpasses Spain to become fifth most-affected in the world
+Coronavirus: India reports nearly 10,000 new cases in a day, now fifth most-affected in world

-While a global tracker shows that India has 2,46,622 cases, the Centre’s latest figures show only 2.36 cases.
+India’s coronavirus tally rose to 2,46,628 on Sunday morning after 9,971 cases were reported in 24 hours.
+This is the country’s highest single-day rise yet.
+The toll rose to 6,929, an increase of 287 deaths.

-India, with 2,46,622 cases has now become the fifth most-affected country after it surpassed Spain, which has 2,41,310 infections, according to the Johns Hopkins University tracker.
-India’s Union Ministry of Health, however, has confirmed only 2,36,657 cases and 6,642 deaths till 8 am on Saturday.
+India is now the fifth most-affected country as it has surpassed Spain, which has 2,41,310 infections, according to the Johns Hopkins University tracker.
+This spike in cases came even as restaurants, malls and places of worship are gearing up to re-open on Monday.

 The World Health Organization changed its guidelines about the use of protective face masks in public, saying that they must be worn at all places where physical distancing is not possible.